lohues/gatsby-theme-sky-lite-starter-tester/README.md

-# Gatsby Theme: Sky Lite
+# Gatsby Theme: Sky Lite Starter

 A lightweight GatsbyJS starter with Material-UI and MDX Markdown support.